Logiqx/wsw-results/docs/tech/motion.md

 We are very much looking forward to the trial of the Motion Mini during Weymouth Speed Week 2022.

-We hope you will join us!
+We hope to see you at the event!